-When it comes to ensuring roadway safety, driving carefully is paramount but aerodynamic equipment can make the difference.
+When it comes to ensuring roadway safety, driving carefully is paramount, but aerodynamic equipment can make the difference.
 Extreme winds can strike at a moment's notice and topple even a fully loaded trailer.
-Conventional side skirts -- like those seen on the video -- provide resistance to wind and contribute to instability.
-The Stinger, in contrast, redirects airflow, thereby promoting trailer stability.
+Conventional trailer skirts -- like those seen on the video -- provide resistance to wind and contribute to instability.
+The Stinger, in contrast, redirects airflow, thereby promoting trailer stability, which drivers greatly appreciate.

-The Stinger System is a one-piece aerodynamically designed trailer underbody device that helps shape and lower the wind drag around the rear tandem axle.
-EkoStinger's aerodynamic trailer device is third-party wind tunnel tested and verified.
-Unlike generic trailer skirts, the durable Stinger System not only increases stability, but also maximizes fuel efficiency, reduces driver fatigue, and minimizes hazardous roadway mist.
+The NextGen Stinger is a one-piece aerodynamically designed trailer underbody device that helps shape and lower the wind drag around the rear tandem axle.
+EkoStinger's aerodynamic trailer device is third-party wind tunnel tested and unlike generic trailer skirts, the durable NextGen Stinger device not only increases stability, but also maximizes fuel efficiency, reduces driver fatigue, helps with trailer weight distribution, and minimizes hazardous roadway mist.

 "When we first put the Stingers on, everybody raved about them -- saying the trailers go straighter down the road with a lot less wind resistance from underneath.
 I like that they're a lot more stable than the flimsy side skirts.
 Less drag, which means they climb hills better, they travel a straighter path, and when it's windy out, they tend to stay in line better."

 - Robert Benuzzi, Transportation Manager, Adirondack Beverages in Scotia, New York.